SeldonIO/seldon-core/docs-gb/getting-started/managed-kafka.md

 # Managed Kafka

-Seldon recommends a [managed Kafka](../#managed-kafka) for production installation.
+Seldon recommends managed Kafka for production installation.
 On this page we will demonstrate how you can integrate and configure your managed Kafka with Seldon Core 2.

 ## Securing managed Kafka services